ShreyanshJain105/Saksham-24_Falcons_Internship/README.md

 Stashing Changes: Understand the concept of stashing, which allows you to temporarily save uncommitted changes and come back to them later.

-Phase 4: Advanced Git and GitHub
+4: Advanced Git and GitHub

 Branching Strategies: Explore different branching strategies like Gitflow or feature branching to manage complex projects effectively.
 Rebasing: Learn about rebasing, an advanced technique for rewriting your commit history.